Agentic AI Security CMM — Standards Crosswalk Matrix

 AIUC-1 six pillars crosswalk

 AIUC-1 organizes safeguards under six pillars (Security / Safety / Reliability / Accountability / Data & Privacy / Society).
+This mapping applies when an organization chooses AIUC-1 as its assurance scheme; after the recalibration it is one option among several for D1-L5, not the mandated anchor (ISO/IEC 42001 preferred).
 Mapping to CMM:

 AIUC-1 PillarPrimary CMM domainsNotes